vvo/chainit/readme.md

 This module was built to replace the chainable api from [webdriverjs](https://github.com/camme/webdriverjs).

-It is not used by more modules and is maintained with general use in mind now.
+It is now used by more modules and is maintained with general use in mind now.